Business Account The unified account layer for stablecoin-enabled businesses

 Which stablecoins are the largest?

-By supply, Tether (USDT) leads at about $185 billion and USD Coin (USDC) at roughly $74 billion, together about 83% of the market.
+By supply, Tether (USDT) leads at about 59% of all stablecoin supply and USD Coin (USDC) at roughly 23%, together about 82% of the market.
 USDC has overtaken USDT by annual transaction volume, at $18.3 trillion versus $13.3 trillion in 2025, so the ranking flips depending on whether you measure supply or usage.

 Where are stablecoins used most?